 The history of the White Rock Conservation Park

-In an area that is urbanising rapidly, where huge tracts of land have been bulldozed bare and packed with high density housing, the park owes it’s protection in a large part to its more recent history.
+In an area that is urbanising rapidly, where huge tracts of land have been bulldozed bare and packed with high-density housing, the park owes its protection in a large part to its more recent history.

 During WWII, in 1942 and 1943 up to 80,000 U.S. troops were based nearby at Camp Cable in Jimboomba.
 These soldiers trained in the forests of White Rock and Spring Mountain.
-Later in 1966 the Australian Army 6th infantry batallion also trained here.
-The effect of using the area as a shooting range was that it was scattered with live ammunition making it too unsafe to undertake wide scale forestry activities.
+Later in 1966 the Australian Army 6th infantry battalion also trained here.
+The effect of using the area as a shooting range was that it was scattered with live ammunition making it too unsafe to undertake wide-scale forestry activities.
 In turn that allowed it to stay intact long enough to receive conservation protection.
 Today the area is home to the most significant flora and fauna collection in the region.

 Walking the White Rock trails

-While we confined ourselves mainly to the White Rock track on this visit there are several other walks all leading off from the same starting point and looping off at well marked junctions.
-With varying lengths and points of interest there is something here to suit all abilities.
+While we confined ourselves mainly to the White Rock track on this visit there are several other walks all leading off from the same starting point and looping off at well-marked junctions.
+With varying lengths and points of interest, there is something here to suit all abilities.
 The walks include: